constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part02_Deconstructing_Bertrand_Russell.md

 [^againstmethod_paraconsistent]: footnote 1, chapter 1, page 8, "Against Method"

 [^hamkins]:  see e.g. Chapter 1 p 18 in "Lectures on the Philosophy of Mathematics" by Joel David Hamkins

+[^carnap_intro]: See e.g. part 4 "Causality and Determinism" of "An Introduction to the Philosophy of Science" by Rudolph Carnap

+[^pearl_causality]: See e.g. "Causality: Models, Reasoning, and Inference" by Judea Pearl